sorukumar/blog/_posts/2024-03-15-A2by2framework-bitcoin-business.md

 ## Note:

  1. In future posts, I'll look to apply the framework to a couple of companies from ['The Lightning Network Industry Market Map'](https://drive.google.com/file/d/1OxPwq7D_95h_sWSlr6B6IYjpHD-GuYcL/view?usp=sharing) by River
  2. 2nd, Bitcoin is an emerging technology, and perhaps we are still in the process of constructing a robust infrastructure.
 So, its not smart to be overly critical on value add dimension.
- 3. Their is no use the for sovereign money is big, and with changing world order and dynamics, the use case is enough to propel it to mainstream adoption.
+ 3. Their is non-zero likelihood that the  use case for the sovereign money is enough, and with changing world order and dynamics, the use case is enough to propel it to mainstream adoption.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTUyNTY0MjQ5OSwtMjAwNDIzMzM3NSwtOD
+eyJoaXN0b3J5IjpbLTE0MjUxNDQxMjQsLTIwMDQyMzMzNzUsLT
-Q3NDU1MjE4XX0=
+g0NzQ1NTIxOF19
 -->